What are the Five Elements in Chinese Medicine? and How do the Five Elements Work?

 What are the five elements?

-After the water element, comes the wood element.
+After the water element comes the wood element.
 The wood element is a time for growth and expanding out.
 It’s related to springtime, birth, and new beginnings.
 This element is related to the Liver and Gallbladder, direction, creativity, and vision.

 Then comes fire and the season of summer.
 The fire element is a time of upward movement and maximum function.
 It’s associated with growth and expansion.
 This element is related to the Heart, Small Intestine, Pericardium, and the San Jiao.
-The San Jiao is not an organ in western anatomy, but it’s still important in the Chinese Medicine view of the body.
+The San Jiao is not an organ in Western anatomy, but it’s still important in the Chinese Medicine view of the body.

 Next comes the earth element and the time of late summer.
-Earth is neutral and is a time of balance.
+Earth is neutral and represents balance.
 The earth element is stable and related to nourishment.
 It’s related to the Spleen and Stomach, digestion of food, thought, and experience.

 The theory of the five elements forms a very holistic view of the body and the natural world.
-There is so much more to this beautiful system so make sure to keep learning!
-Thank you for watching and reading and I’ll see you again very soon.
+There is so much more to this beautiful system, so make sure to keep learning!
+Thank you for watching and reading, and I’ll see you again very soon.

 Chinese Medicine for Yoga Online Training